Townsville City - North Ward

 An assessment of population growth drivers in Townsville City - North Ward reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Townsville City - North Ward's population is around 9,598 as of Aug 2025.
-This reflects an increase of 482 people since the 2021 Census, which reported a population of 9,116 people.
-The change is inferred from the estimated resident population of 9,587 from the ABS in June 2024 and an additional 46 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,419 persons per square kilometer, above the national average according to AreaSearch's assessments.
-Townsville City - North Ward's growth rate of 5.3% since census positions it within 1.6 percentage points of the SA4 region (6.9%), indicating competitive growth fundamentals.
+Townsville City - North Ward's population is 9,594 as of November 2025.
+This reflects an increase of 478 people since the 2021 Census, which reported a population of 9,116.
+The change is inferred from ABS data showing an estimated resident population of 9,587 in June 2024 and an additional 44 validated new addresses since the Census date.
+This results in a density ratio of 1,419 persons per square kilometer.
+North Ward's growth rate of 5.2% since the Census positions it competitively compared to other areas assessed by AreaSearch.
 Population growth was primarily driven by overseas migration contributing approximately 86.4% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilized.
-Based on demographic trends and the latest population numbers, a population increase just below Australia's regional areas median is expected.
-The area is projected to increase by 833 persons to 2041, recording an overall gain of 8.6% over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections are applied where utilised.
+Future demographic trends indicate a population increase just below the median of Australia's regional areas, with an expected increase of 833 persons to 2041 based on latest numbers, recording an overall gain of 8.6% over 17 years.

 Frequently Asked Questions - Population